deepimagej/pydeepimagej/README.md

 dij_config.Date       = 'September-2020'
 ````
 **Prepare an ImageJ pre/post-processing macro.**
 You may need to preprocess the input image before the inference.
-Some ImageJ macro routines can be downloaded from [here](https://github.com/deepimagej/imagej-macros/) and included in the model specifications:
+Some ImageJ macro routines can be downloaded from [here](https://github.com/deepimagej/imagej-macros/) and included in the model specifications.
+Note that ImageJ macros are text files so it is easy to modify them inside a Python script ([see an example](https://github.com/deepimagej/pydeepimagej/blob/master/README.md#additional-commands)):
 ````
 path_preprocessing = "PercentileNormalization.ijm"`
 # Download the macro file